manuGil/GitCoDev/gitcodev/curriculum.md

 **Learning Objectives:**

-- Understand the important of contribution guidelines and best practices to manage collaboration in a research software projects.
+- Understand the importance of contribution guidelines and best practices to manage collaboration in research software projects.
-- Organize a sofware team independently around activities related to collaborative software development.
+- Organise a software team independently to work on activities related to collaborative software development.
-- Understand the impact coder reviews and best practices on the quality of software.
+- Understand the impact of code reviews and best practices on software quality.
-- Conduct code reviews as part of a research software team.
+- Perform code reviews as part of a research software team.
 - Apply best practices when conducting code reviews.
-- Describe what are best practices related to sofware licensing, citation, semantic versioning, and software releases.
+- Describe best practices related to licensing, citation, semantic versioning, and releases or software.

 <details>
 <summary>